anamika-001/DataMigration/Readme.md

 buildpath>configpath>add-externaljar>apply-and-close

-whenever you will change you excel file please change name of file in code to export in database i have already added 3 excel file users,customer and employees please once check the file name in code befor ex[orting data in database.
+whenever you will change you excel file please change name of file in code to export in database i have already added 3 excel file users,customer and employees please once check the file name in code befor exporting data in database.

+i also added screenshot of output.